St. Philip Neri's Church (Bronx): St. Philip Neri's Elementary School

 School Crest: The crest of all schools in the Ursuline tradition includes the cross of Christ surmounted by the stars of the constellation “Ursa Minor” since St. Angela Merici names her group the Sisters of St. Ursula (Whose name was derived from Ursa Minor.)
 St. Ursula was renowned for piety and learning.
 The constellation “Ursa Minor” contains the North Star (Polaris) that points the way for seafarers, as Christ points the way for us.
 The crest is rendered in silver and green, the traditional colors chosen by the Ursuline Sisters.

-Notable Alumni: YouTube personality Philip DeFranco.
+Notable Alumni: YouTube personality Philip DeFranco, and Joseph Vitolo.